Abdelrahman-H-Mahmoud/Simple-Reservation-System/README.md

 ## Notes
 - API Gateway adds an authorization header with a secret key for each request and I am checking on this header in each microservice.
-- You can't access any microservice directly it will return 401, the request should be made through the API Gateway
+- You can't access any microservice directly it will return 401, the request should be made through the API Gateway.
+- in each microservice there is a seeder folder I am using these just to load the data in the DB to be able to test.

 ## assumption
 Based on my understanding from the requirements: